mmendesas/jenkins-local/README.md

 ## How it works?

-- Communication between containers and your local host are managed by exposed **docker-api**
+- The communication between containers and your local host is managed by exposing **docker-api**
-- From containers you can read your local **app001/.git** project
+- From containers you can read/fetch your local **app001/.git** project
-- From Jenkins Master you can spin up an **Agent** to run your CI flow
+- From **Jenkins Master** you can spin up an **Agent** to run your CI flow based on your project needs

 ### Features

 - Test your local commits before create a PR
 - Jenkins controller with agent communication using docker
+- Multiple agents running in parallel
 - Control everything you need on your own machine

 ## How to